-"When you give the signal, I will send you another mes-

-will get me.
+"When you give the signal, I will send you another mes-sage to arrange pickup.
+At that time you and Iella Wessiri will get me.
 I don't want to see anyone else, just you and her.
 You I have to trust, her I know well enough to trust.
 You can't betray me and she won't.
 Anyone else, anything fancy, and no one will benefit from my information.
 Got it?"

 Nawara nodded slowly.
 "I understand."